mirzawaqasahmed/f5-big-iq-lab/docs/class3/module1/lab1.rst

 |

-Select the application name to redirect you to a more detailed dashboard.
+Select an application name to redirect you to a more detailed dashboard.

 This screen displays the current health, traffic performance, security, and configuration details for an application.
 Use this screen to detect application trends, to identify issues that can affect performance, and to adjust application configuration settings.